 Title: The age participation gap in formal political activities exists in most countries

-Subtitle: Percentages for politically interest people
+Subtitle: Percentages of politically interested people

-An interesting observation is that the association between the younger cohort’s likelihood to participate in informal political activities and its likelihood to vote is decreasing.
-In other words, in the past if a young person was interested in politics and involved in protest, they were more likely to also vote.
-In the most recent year, this connection is not happening as much.
-In the 2000s, 15% of the young population both voted and participated in protests; this number fell to 7% in 2017.
+The association between the younger cohort’s likelihood to participate in informal political activities and its likelihood to vote is decreasing.
+In other words, in the past, if a young person was interested in politics and involved in protest, they were also more likely to vote.
+In the most recent year, however, this is not the case.
+In the 2000s, 15 percent of the young population both voted and participated in protests, but this number fell to 7 percent in 2017.

 Voting Behavior

-When we compare the percentage of eligible voters who are under 40 to the percentage of people who say they actually voted who are under 40 to the same numbers among people who are over 40, it becomes clear that in some countries, a significant amount of voting power is “left on the table.”
-Globally, 4-11% (8% on average) of youth voting power is not exercised, though there is quite a bit of variation between countries.
-Young people do not make up the same proportion of people who voted that they make up within the proportion of eligible voters.
-In some places, such as Poland, Iceland, Sudan, and Costa Rica nearly all eligible young voters vote.
+When we compare the percentage of eligible voters under 40 to the percentage of people in that group who say they voted, and to the same numbers among people over 40, it becomes clear that in some countries, a significant amount of voting power is “left on the table.”
+Globally, 4-11 percent (8 percent on average) of youth voting power is not exercised, though there is variation between countries.
+Young people do not make up the same proportion of people who voted (within the proportion of eligible voters).
+In some places, such as Poland, Iceland, Sudan, and Costa Rica, nearly all eligible young voters vote.
 The details of this calculation are in the endnote below[i].

 Data Viz #5